 Popular (and unhealthy) fasts I don’t recommend

-When done right, mini-fasting is safe and offers many health benefits.
+When done right, intermittent fasting is safe and offers many health benefits.
 Fasting only becomes dangerous when done incorrectly.
 Which is why I don’t recommend the following popular fasts:

 This one is simple.
 You only drink water during your fast to stay hydrated.
 No tea, coffee, or even vitamins–only water.You’ll experience rapid weight loss as you’re not taking in any calories during this period.
 But because you’re not taking in any calories, you’re also not getting any nutrients your body needs.And while it may look like you’re dropping weight rapidly, it’s mostly just water weight.
 Which means, once you’re off the fast, you’ll gain those pounds back almost instantly.